What Proof of Play Do I Need for Casino Cruise Comps?

 • internal player databases

-If a document cannot be matched confidently, it is rejected—quietly.
-This is why many players never receive feedback on failed submissions.
+If a document cannot be matched confidently, it is often rejected quietly.
+This is why many players never receive specific feedback on failed submissions.

 Why “More Documents” Is Not Better

-Submitting excessive documentation can actually slow or derail review.
+Submitting excessive documentation can slow or derail review.

 Too much material: